SIBarcodeNetwork/ReadtheDocsMaster/Docs/conventions.rst

 .. _lims_conventions-link:

-LIMS naming conventions
+LIMS Naming Conventions
 -----------------------

 Extraction Plate:
 	*[plate name]_X[extraction attempt number]*

 	Example: FY19Orthoptera_P01_X01 for the first extraction plate from the plate/batch of samples in the expedition named “FY19Orthoptera_P01”.
-If you were to re-extract DNA from all of the samples in FY19Orthoptera_P01, then this second extraction plate would be called FY19Orthoptera_P01_X02.
+If DNAs of all samples in FY19Orthoptera_P01 were re-extracted, then the second extraction plate would be called FY19Orthoptera_P01_X02.

 Working Stock of Extraction Plate:
 	*[plate name]_X[extraction attempt number][working stock number]*

 	Example: FY19Orthoptera_P01_X01_W01 for the first working stock plate created from the FY19Orthoptera_P01_X01 extraction plate.
-If you were to create a second working stock from this same extraction plate, you would name it FY19Orthoptera_P01_X01_W02.
+A second working stock from this same extraction plate would be named FY19Orthoptera_P01_X01_W02.

 PCR Plate:
 	*[plate name]_PCR[PCR attempt number]_[fwd primer]_[rev primer]*